Mitsubishi A6M Zero: Chinese opinions

 The Japanese deployed the A6M during the Second Sino-Japanese War.
-Inevitably some machines were lost, with at least two falling more-or-less intact into Chinese hands.
-The first known example, an A6M2 (the 12th of the 15th pre-production aircraft, Serial V-110), fell near Fainan Island.
-On 18 September 1940 a team, including Western volunteers assisting the Chinese, examined the wreck.
-It was largely intact, and a detail report was compiled and sent to the USA.
-The second, an A6M2-21 (Serial V-173), made a forced landing near Tietsan airfield 17 February 1941.
-The pilot was shot before he could destroy his plane, the fuel system fixed, and it was taken into Chinese service with the serial P5016.
-The aeroplane was extensively flown & studied by a team which included Gerhard Neumann, and a detailed & illustrated report was sent to Washington.
-Overall they were impressed with the quality of the machine, less so by the performance - although this was later put down to using 85 octane fuel rather than the 100 octane required by the Sakae engine.
+Inevitably some aircraft were lost, with at least two falling more-or-less intact into Chinese hands.
+The first known example, an A6M2, the 12th of the 15 pre-production aircraft, serial V-110, fell near Fainan Island.
+In September 1940 a team, including Western volunteers assisting the Chinese, examined the wreck.
+It was largely intact, and a detailed report was compiled and sent to the U.S.

+A second, an A6M2-21, serial V-173, made a forced landing near Tietsan airfield 17 February 1941.
+The pilot was shot before he could destroy his plane, the fuel system fixed, and it was taken into Chinese service.
+The plane was extensively flown and studied by a team which included Gerhard Neumann, and a detailed and illustrated report was sent to Washington.
+Overall they were impressed with the quality of the aircraft, less so by the performance—although this was later put down to using 85 octane fuel rather than the 100 octane required by the Sakae engine.

 American opinions

 The American military discovered many of the A6M's unique attributes when they recovered a largely intact specimen of an A6M2, the Akutan Zero, on Akutan Island in the Aleutians.
 During an air raid over Dutch Harbor on 4 June 1942, one A6M fighter was hit by ground-based anti-aircraft fire.
-Losing oil, Flight Petty Officer Tadayoshi Koga attempted an emergency landing on Akutan Island about 20 mi northeast of Dutch Harbor, but his Zero flipped over on soft ground in a sudden crash-landing.
-Koga died instantly of head injuries (his neck was broken by the tremendous impact), but his wingmen hoped he had survived and so went against Japanese doctrine to destroy disabled Zeros.
-The relatively-undamaged fighter was found over a month later by an American salvage team and was shipped to Naval Air Station North Island, where testing flights of the repaired A6M revealed both strengths and deficiencies in design and performance.
+Losing oil, Flight Petty Officer Tadayoshi Koga attempted an emergency landing on Akutan Island, about 20 mi northeast of Dutch Harbor, but his Zero flipped over on soft ground in a sudden crash-landing.

+Koga died instantly of head injuries, his neck was broken by the tremendous impact, but his wingmen hoped he had survived and so went against Japanese doctrine to destroy disabled Zeros.
+The relatively undamaged fighter was found over a month later by an American salvage team and was shipped to Naval Air Station North Island, where testing flights of the repaired A6M revealed both strengths and deficiencies in design and performance.

 The experts who evaluated the captured Zero found that the plane weighed about 2360 kg fully loaded, some 1260 kg lighter than the F4F Wildcat, the standard United States Navy fighter of the time.
 The A6M's airframe was "built like a fine watch"; the Zero was constructed with flush rivets, and even the guns were flush with the wings.
 The instrument panel was a "marvel of simplicity… with no superfluities to distract [the pilot]".
 What most impressed the experts was that the Zero's fuselage and wings were constructed in one piece, unlike the American method that built them separately and joined the two parts together.
-The Japanese method was much slower, but resulted in a very strong structure and improved close maneuverability.
+The Japanese method was much slower but resulted in a very strong structure and improved close maneuverability.